Why Do We Need Weight Decay in Modern Deep Learning?: Weight decay in the over-training regime

+To understand whether minimizing the regularized objective $\LL_{\lambda}$ alone ensures optimal generalization, we compare test errors in Fig.~\ref{fig:cifar10_test_e} across various settings.
+Although both large and small LRs minimize the regularized objective, the evidence that optimal performance is achieved exclusively with large LRs indicates that \textit{the objective alone is insufficient to explain the benefits of WD or ensure generalization}.\footnote{The red, blue and green curves have the same CE~\ref{fig:cifar10_CE} and norm~\ref{fig:cifar10_L2}, hence same $\LL_{\lambda}$ but different test error~\ref{fig:cifar10_test_e}.} This experiment reaffirms the widely acknowledged consensus that \textit{implicit regularization induced by the LR is crucial}~\citep{keskar2016large,li2019towards,andriushchenko2022sgd}.
+Despite revealing an interplay between weight decay and large initial LR, the understanding of the corresponding dynamics remains limited.
+In this section, our goal is to comprehensively understand these dynamics, particularly to elucidate the difference in generalization between training with and without weight decay and using different learning rates, as observed in Fig.~\ref{fig:cifar10_test_e}.
 Given the regularization of the $\ell_2$ norm of parameters, it is natural to wonder whether weight decay's improvement primarily stems from its ability to control the norm of the trained model.
-The experiment in Fig.~\ref{fig:norm} clearly illustrates that distinct training trajectories, while resulting in the same final $\ell_2$ norm for parameters, can yield different levels of generalization stating that \textit{the $\ell_2$-norm of the learned model's parameters is inconsequential}.
+The experiment in Fig.~\ref{fig:cifar10_L2} clearly illustrates that distinct training trajectories, while resulting in the same final $\ell_2$ norm for parameters, can yield different levels of generalization stating that \textit{the $\ell_2$-norm of the learned model's parameters is inconsequential}.
 This observation suggests that once the norm is constrained by weight decay, the critical factor influencing the model's generalization is the subsequent choice of LR.
-Note that predictions can be scale-independent for various reasons (such as normalization layers or homogeneous activation), making the parameters' scale inconsequential.
+We should note that neural networks can be explicitly made scale-invariant by means of normalization layers and small architectural changes. \citet{li2019exponential} have used this setting to reveal that the training dynamics has an effective learning rate which, depending on the L2-norm of the parameters, reduces the effect of WD to merely a scheduler for the learning rate.
+Our analysis presents a broader perspective that does not depend on scale invariance.
+At the core of our examination are the unique properties of exponentially tailed loss functions, such as CE: when the data is separable and WD is not applied, the infimum of the loss is at infinity, leading to the unbounded growth of the weight norm~\citep{ji2019implicit,soudry2018implicit}.
+The application of WD, by inhibiting this growth, prevents the decrease of CE loss, which in turn, significantly alters the optimization dynamics.